MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 ## Getting the user from the route
 * I set up my selector pickUserProfile
   * __ODD__ somehow currentUserId is coming up a string evenhtough it was type 2 a number
+* I had to make a container component profile-main that will gather logic

 # Left off
 * error handling